spencercallister/callister-resume/docs/index.md

 ## Work Experience

-### Data Science/Data Analyst
+### Data Science/Data Analytics

 `January 2022 - Present`
 __Legrande Health__, Analyst

-- I build dashboard reports to give executives key insights into the company's performance in multiple sectors.
+- I build dashboard reports to give executives key insights into the company's performance in multiple sectors using Power BI, Tableau, and Google Data Studio.
 - My understanding of SQL and data modeling help me pull data and visualize it accurately, cleanly, and efficiently.
 - I compute and organize data in Google Sheets to provide valuable info in a way that can be read by software and in a raw form.
 - I work with a team of multiple people to find solutions that will help customer service representatives, managers, and company executives.